Rachel Riemann Akera

 Dr. Meissner has published articles in journals and two books—-one called Creating Blue Space – Fostering Innovative Support Practices for People with Developmental Disabilities.
 He has also published a book on inter-organizational collaboration for international non-profits.
 He is married to Linda Munro and they have two grown daughters.
 They spend their time between their home in West Sand Lake and Keene NY.
 Hanns is an avid hiker and is a member of the Adirondack Mt Club and ADK 46ers.

 Sophie has lived in Rensselaer County with her family since she was 3 years old.
 Moving from Arizona, she quickly fell in love with the seasons and wildlife of Upstate NY.
-She is currently a student at SUNY Binghamton, where she is studying environmental science on a pre-med track.
+She is currently a student at SUNY Binghamton, where she is studying environmental science.

 In her spare time, Sophie enjoys running, hiking, skiing, and just being outdoors, which led to her discovery of the RPA properties.
-Today she enjoys exploring the many, diverse properties on the Plateau almost every weekend by going on walks with friends and her two Bernese Mountain Dogs any time she gets the chance.
+Today she enjoys exploring the many, diverse properties on the Rensselaer Plateau with friends, family, and her two Bernese Mountain Dogs any time she gets the chance.
 Her latest favorite property is RPA's Valentino Family Community Forest!

 Sophie is also active in the climate justice movement and has helped organize youth climate strikes in Albany, NY in the past.